googleapis/google-cloud-ruby/google-cloud-error_reporting/OVERVIEW.md

 end
 ```

-See the {file:INSTRUMENTATION.md Instrumentation Guide} for more examples.
+See the [Instrumentation Guide](INSTRUMENTATION.md) for more examples.

 ## Additional information

 Stackdriver Error Reporting can be configured to use gRPC's logging.
-To learn more, see the
+To learn more, see the[Logging guide](file:LOGGING.md).
-{file:LOGGING.md Logging guide}.